 4. Take a section of parted hair and split it in half

 Once you reach the point where your hair ends, however, you’ll want to switch up your twisting technique.
-While twisting the hair down, you should periodically pull the 2 sections of the twist taut to create the rugged structure of the passion twist.
+While twisting the hair down, you should periodically pull the two sections of the twist taut to create the rugged structure of the passion twist.

 5. Finish off by leaving the ends of the style curly and loose